• Courses

 #4.
 Create a GA4 event tag

-Go to Tags > New > Tag Configuration > Google Analytics: GA4 event and enter the following settings:
+Now, let’s create the GA4 event tag, which will send the event details to GA4 when a file download occurs.
+Go to Tags > New > Tag Configuration > Google Analytics > Google Analytics: GA4 Event.
+Enter the following settings:

 Ensure that event parameter names are exactly as I show in the screenshot: file_extension, file_name, link_text, link_url.